KiraCore/docs.kira.network/README.md

 ```
 2. Sync the `tabs/` folder, move pages from "srcpage" tabs into `src/page/`folder if needed, then launch on localhost for testing:

-> `rsync --checksum` (`yarn update`) is used to maintain the accuracy of the `showLastUpdateTime` feature in Docusaurus documentation.
-The approach circumvents the issue of the documentation pull process by Nocusaurus, which deletes and recreates the output folder, thereby updating all files regardless of changes.
-Syncing from a temporary output folder ensures only files with actual content changes are updated, preserving accurate `showLastUpdateTime` timestamps.
+> `rsync --checksum` (`yarn update`) syncs from a temporary folder, updating only changed files.
+It is used to preserve `showLastUpdateTime` in Docusaurus by avoiding the Nocusaurus pull process, which refreshes the entire output folder, falsely updating timestamps.
+However, renaming a page will not preserve history as it changes its file name and create a new one without git history.

 ```bash
 yarn update     # Install dependencies